 Almost everyone with Cowden syndrome develops hamartomas.
 These growths are most commonly found on the skin and mucous membranes (such as the lining of the mouth and nose), but they can also occur in the intestine and other parts of the body.
 The growth of hamartomas on the skin and mucous membranes typically becomes apparent by a person's late twenties.

 Cowden syndrome is associated with an increased risk of developing several types of cancer, particularly cancers of the breast, a gland in the lower neck called the thyroid, and the lining of the uterus (the endometrium).
-Other cancers that have been identified in people with Cowden syndrome include colorectal cancer, kidney cancer, and a form of skin cancer called melanoma.
+Other cancers that have been identified in people with Cowden syndrome include kidney cancer, colorectal cancer, and an agressive form of skin cancer called melanoma.
 Compared with the general population, people with Cowden syndrome develop these cancers at younger ages, often beginning in their thirties or forties.
+People with Cowden syndrome are also more likely to develop more than one cancer during their lifetimes compared to the general population.
 Other diseases of the breast, thyroid, and endometrium are also common in Cowden syndrome.
 Additional signs and symptoms can include an enlarged head (macrocephaly) and a rare, noncancerous brain tumor called Lhermitte-Duclos disease.
-A small percentage of affected individuals have delayed development or intellectual disability.
+A small percentage of affected individuals have delayed development, intellectual disability, or autism spectrum disorder, which can affect communication and social interaction.

 The features of Cowden syndrome overlap with those of another disorder called Bannayan-Riley-Ruvalcaba syndrome.
 People with Bannayan-Riley-Ruvalcaba syndrome also develop hamartomas and other noncancerous tumors.
-Both conditions can be caused by mutations in the PTEN gene.
-Some people with Cowden syndrome have had relatives diagnosed with Bannayan-Riley-Ruvalcaba syndrome, and other individuals have had the characteristic features of both conditions.
-Based on these similarities, researchers have proposed that Cowden syndrome and Bannayan-Riley-Ruvalcaba syndrome represent a spectrum of overlapping features known as PTEN hamartoma tumor syndrome instead of two distinct conditions.
+Some people with Cowden syndrome have relatives diagnosed with Bannayan-Riley-Ruvalcaba syndrome, and other affected individuals have the characteristic features of both conditions.
+Based on these similarities, researchers have proposed that Cowden syndrome and Bannayan-Riley-Ruvalcaba syndrome represent a spectrum of overlapping features known as PTEN hamartoma tumor syndrome (named for the genetic cause of the conditions) instead of two distinct conditions.

 Although the exact prevalence of Cowden syndrome is unknown, researchers estimate that it affects about 1 in 200,000 people.

-Most cases of Cowden syndrome and a small percentage of cases of Cowden-like syndrome result from mutations in the PTEN gene.
+About 25 percent of Cowden syndrome and a small percentage of cases of Cowden-like syndrome result from mutations in the PTEN gene.
 The protein produced from the PTEN gene is a tumor suppressor, which means that it normally prevents cells from growing and dividing (proliferating) too rapidly or in an uncontrolled way.
-Mutations in the PTEN gene prevent the protein from regulating cell proliferation effectively, leading to uncontrolled cell division and the formation of hamartomas and cancerous tumors.
-The PTEN gene likely has other important functions within cells; however, it is unclear how mutations in this gene cause the other features of Cowden syndrome, such as macrocephaly and intellectual disability.
+Mutations in the PTEN gene prevent the PTEN protein from regulating cell proliferation effectively, leading to uncontrolled cell division and the formation of hamartomas and cancerous tumors.
+The PTEN gene likely has other important functions within cells; however, research is needed to determine what role mutations in this gene play in causing the other features of Cowden syndrome, such as macrocephaly and intellectual disability.

-Other cases of Cowden syndrome and Cowden-like syndrome result from changes involving the KLLN gene.
+Rarely, Cowden syndrome and Cowden-like syndrome result from a change involving the KLLN gene.
 This gene provides instructions for making a protein called killin.
 Like the protein produced from the PTEN gene, killin probably acts as a tumor suppressor.
-The genetic change that causes Cowden syndrome and Cowden-like syndrome is known as promoter hypermethylation.
-The promoter is a region of DNA near the gene that controls gene activity (expression).
-Hypermethylation occurs when too many small molecules called methyl groups are attached to the promoter region.
-The extra methyl groups reduce the expression of the KLLN gene, which means that less killin is produced.
+The genetic change that causes Cowden syndrome and Cowden-like syndrome leads to reduced production of the killin protein.
 A reduced amount of killin may allow abnormal cells to survive and proliferate inappropriately, which can lead to the formation of tumors.

 Cowden syndrome and Cowden-like syndrome are inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the condition and increase the risk of developing cancer.
 In some cases, an affected person inherits the mutation from one affected parent.
 Other cases may result from new mutations in the gene.
 These cases occur in people with no history of the disorder in their family.